MossBeachBrothers/FPGA-Neural-Network/README.md

 To gain understanding, hardware modules for Neuron, Neural Network, Sigmoid IP (Using Read-Only Memory), and Control Signal Timing were created.
 ## Project Overview

 The input image and the processed output image are displayed and compared to illustrate the color detection capabilities of the neural network.
+These weights are initialized so it could detect blue values.

 ## Original Image